 4. How Do I Keep My User Lists Up to Date?

 This question often arises in regard to all company-related IT applications.
 What's remarkable here is that an employee app target group will include non-desk employees who are generally unrecorded in any sort of IT system or user directory.

 Often the only documentation of these employees exists in personnel payroll systems.
 Thus the CMS needs to provide an easy method for importing employee lists that not only include a name and clear characteristics (for instance, an ID number), but further personalized information such as specific location or region.

 For details about user onboarding and app management, check out the blogpost: How to Onboard Employees to an Internal Communications App.

 5. What's the Difference between a Native App and a Web App?

-Native apps are well-known by any private smartphone user who has ever downloaded one of these small programs from an app store.
+Native apps are well known to any private smartphone user who's ever downloaded one of these small programs from an app store.
 The huge benefit is that only native apps can deeply affect the devices’ features that enable functions such as push notifications.
-(Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)

 6. How Do I Distribute the App to My Employees?